BayeSN-TD: Time Delay and $H_0$ Estimation for Lensed SN H0pe: Application to SN H0pe

 We produce 1000 simulations of SN H0pe-like glSNe including the impact of chromatic microlensing, residual intrinsic chromatic scatter and photometric uncertainties, analogous to the `Combined' simulations presented in Section 5.3 of \citet{Pierel24} and fit them using BayeSN-TD in order to assess whether our model produces well-calibrated posterior distributions when these effects are present.
 We create these simulations with a range of $A_V$, $R_V$ and $\theta$ values such that $\theta\sim N(0, 1)$, $A_V\sim U(0, 1.5)$ (to cover a wide range of reddened values, given the highly-reddened nature of SN H0pe) and $R_V\sim N(2.51, 0.65^2)$ following the constraints of \citet{Grayling24} (though as discussed in \citet{Pierel24} time-delay inference is not significantly impacted by $R_V$).
+The simulated light curves have the same cadence and noise as the real observations of SN H0pe.
+We simulate a range of time-delays close to the values inferred in this work and in \citet{Pierel24}, from $\sim110-150$ days for $\Delta T_{BA}$ and $\sim47-63$ days for $\Delta T_{BC}$\footnote{\textbf{Our simulation code follows the approach of that used in \citet{Pierel24} including the simulated phases, which is why this range for $\Delta T_{BC}$ is mostly below that inferred in this work, though the value that we infer is still covered.}}.
+We also simulate these events over a wide range of magnifications which cover our inferred values, in mag space drawn from a Gaussian distribution $N(0, 2^2)$ for each image independently.
 Chromatic microlensing effects are applied on top of the simulated BayeSN light curves; the details of the microlensing simulations used for this are outlined in Section 5.2.2 of \citet{Pierel24}.
 In brief, these simulations convolve magnification maps for each SN image with SN Ia light profiles from four theoretical models \citep{Suyu20, Huber21}, following the procedure of \citet{Huber19}.
 For each simulated glSN we apply a random realisation of one of these microlensing curves.

 One difference between this work and the analysis presented in \citet{Pierel24} is that \citet{Pierel24} adapts the BayeSN model by incorporating it within the SNTD framework to estimate time delays based on colour curves, while BayeSN-TD is a modification of the \textsc{numpyro} BayeSN code presented in \citet{Grayling24}.
 The main practical difference relates to treatment of BayeSN's residual intrinsic chromatic scatter term $\epsilon^s(t,\lambda_r)$, as described in Section \ref{bayesn_equation}.
 BayeSN-TD incorporates this term within the model and marginalises over the population distribution of residual intrinsic scatter, whereas SNTD excludes $\epsilon^s(t,\lambda_r)$ within the fitting process and instead considers its potential impact on time delays/magnifications as a systematic uncertainty.
 Given that we are marginalising over the distribution of $\epsilon^s(t,\lambda_r)$, unlike \citet{Pierel24} we do not consider its impact as a possible systematic.